Doggy Day Care

 What sort of enrichment activities are included?

-Our activities vary and will continue to develop!
+Our activities and enrichments vary and will continue to develop!
 Dogs will be pulled from group play individually or as small groups (depending on the activity).
 We may do a Search-and-Seek treat game, work a puzzle toy, teach/walk on a treadmill, or teach simple manners.
 We can’t promise your dog will go home knowing brand new behaviors and tricks, we just want to work their brain.
 Your pup will enjoy two activities a day.

 What is the daily schedule for daycare?